ikarus23/MifareClassicTool/COMPATIBLE_DEVICES.md

 * Nokia 6.2
 * Nokia 7 Plus
 * Nokia 8
-* OnePlus One (with recent version of OmniROM/LineageOS)
+* OnePlus One (only with certain versions of ROMs)
-* OnePlus 3/3T
+* OnePlus 3/3T (only with certain versions of ROMs)
 * OnePlus 5/5T
 * OnePlus 6/6T
 * OnePlus 7 Pro